-Other hospital infection prevention revenues during the year were £149,000 (2011: £225,000).
+Other hospital infection prevention revenues during the year were £290,000 (2012: £149,000).

-Infection prevention in animal healthcare - the Anistel portfolio
+THE ANISTEL PORTFOLIO Infection prevention in animal healthcare

-During the first nine months of the year, the Group manufactured and supplied to Medichem International (Marketing) Limiteda range of disinfectants and cleaning products.
+During the period from July 2009 to March 2012 the Group manufactured and supplied to Medichem International (Marketing) Limited a range of disinfectants and cleaning products.
 Medichem sold these products to veterinary practices and other animal welfare institutions in the United Kingdom and overseas and to hospitals and laboratories in the United Kingdom and overseas.
 A significant proportion of Medichem's sales were routed through wholesalers and other intermediaries.

-In March a commercial dispute arose with Medichem.
+In March 2012 a commercial dispute arose with Medichem.
 As a consequence of the dispute, which could not be resolved by negotiation, Tristel elected to supply the end-user customer base directly.
-In so doing, Tristel has created a new brand name for the animal healthcare suite of products - Anistel.
-We have also established a specialist veterinary sales force.
+In so doing, Tristel created a new brand name for the animal healthcare suite of products - Anistel - and established a specialist veterinary sales force.
+The Group entered the 2012-13 financial year facing a number of challenges:-